vitejs/vite/docs/config/index.md

   Will be passed to `@rollup/plugin-alias` as its [entries option](https://github.com/rollup/plugins/tree/master/packages/alias#entries).
 Can either be an object, or an array of `{ find, replacement }` pairs.

+  When aliasing to file system paths, always use absolute paths.
+Relative alias values will be used as-is and will not be resolved into file system paths.

   More advanced custom resolution can be achieved through [plugins](/guide/api-plugin).

 ### define